Samory-909/virt-scripts/README.md

 ## Build your images with Packer, Qemu/KVM and Ansible

-You can also download builded with Packer and Ansible automation based ont this other educational project https://github.com/goffinet/packer-kvm
+You can also build your images with Packer and Ansible automation based ont this other educational project https://github.com/goffinet/packer-kvm

-Some images are available on https://get.goffinet.org/kvm : centos7 debian9 ubuntu1804.
+Some images are available for download on https://get.goffinet.org/kvm : centos7 debian9 ubuntu1804.
 Old images are archived on https://get.goffinet.org/kvm/archives/.

 You can download them with the `download-images.sh` script :